Art

 What will children learn?

 At Radwinter CofE Primary, we believe that art is a vital part of children’s education.
 It provides opportunities to develop ways in which children can share and express their individuality.
-We want children to embed knowledge in art and design over time so that they will develop their creativity and imagination by exploring the visual, tactile, sensory qualities of materials and processes, discuss their own work, and that of their peers by making references to artists that have inspired them.
+We want children to embed knowledge in art and design over time so that they will develop their creativity and imagination.

 We aim to increase the opportunities for the children to experience: